 Question: is there a limit on how much income my household can make each year with the Rural Development program ?
 Where do I find this information?
 L. Bolden – Brandon FL

 Answer: Yes, each county has a different limit based on a verify of factors – number or members in the household, elderly and disabilities.
 Please click the underlined link to read more about USDA income limits in Florida.
-Please remember, the USDA income limits apply to ALL members in the houshold that generate income.
-Not only the parties on the loan application.
+Please remember, the USDA income limits apply to ALL members in the household that generate income, Not only the parties on the loan application.
 If your income appears to be close to the limit, please contact us so we can formally review with you.

 Question: My income is currently under the USDA Collier County limit right now, what happens if I get a raise and my income goes over the limit in the future?
 J. Carney – Marco Island, FL

 Answer: The only concern is your household income at the time of closing, not in the future.

 Question: What kind of credit score do I need to pre qualify for a USDA loan?
 J Duval – Sarasota, FL

 Answer: We currently require a minimum credit score of 640.
 However, this min credit score requirement does not guarantee USDA financing.
 USDA Rural housing has other requirements in place for borrowers that have any past bankruptcy, foreclosure, or short sales.
 Mortgage qualifying requirements have changed drastically over recent years, and still are.
 Contact today for the latest approval requirements.

 Question: I understand the USDA loan is 100% financing.
 But I have some money saved up and I would like to contribute a down payment, can I do that?
 K. Stanford – Spring Hill FL